Advanced-Architectures-UNIMORE/hero/README.md

 ```
 BR2_HERO_BITSTREAM=/absolute/path/to/hero_exilzcu102_wrapper.bit
 ```

-Then, generate the SD card image files with
+There exist many different booting strategies that can be employed.
+The standard one is to generate the SD card image files with:
 ```
 make br-har-exilzcu102
 ```